-Interdisciplinary Coastal Oceanographic Observations / Oceanic and Atmospheric Research

-Almost all of the replumbing and inland restoration efforts will ultimately affect the flow of water, nutrients, and other elements to coastal bays and estuaries.
+Interdisciplinary Coastal Oceanographic Observations / Oceanic and Atmospheric Research Almost all of the replumbing and inland restoration efforts will ultimately affect the flow of water, nutrients, and other elements to coastal bays and estuaries.
 Understanding the impacts of replumbing water flow from inland areas to coastal systems, as part of the restoration effort, is critical to determine overall success.
-In FY 2013, due to the lack of funding for ship-time operations and some principal investigator salaries, a suite of research and monitoring activities in south Florida coastal waters downstream of major restoration projects, such as the Florida Keys National Marine Sanctuary, Florida Bay, and Biscayne Bay, were not conducted.
-NOAA funding for operating a research vessel to conduct surveys in Florida Bay, Biscayne Bay and near Shark River may become available in FY 2014.
+In FY 2013, due to the lack of funding for ship-time operations and some principal investigator salaries, a suite of research and monitoring activities were only conducted in Florida Bay, Biscayne Bay, and the very near shore areas on the southwest coast adjacent to Everglades National Park.
+This meant some of the south Florida coastal waters downstream of major restoration projects, such as the Florida Keys National Marine Sanctuary, were not studied.
+NOAA funding for operating a research vessel to conduct surveys in a larger portion of the downstream ecosystem may become available in FY 2014.